PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 420k requests in 10s, 9.35 MB read
 ```

-We can see that POST requests are around 65% as performant as GET requests when compared to the results from the main recipe.
+We can see that POST requests have roughly 65% the performance of GET requests when compared to the results from the main recipe.

 > ![](../tip.png)
-> If we wish to get our POST body from a file, `autocannon` supports this via the `-i` flag
+> If we wish to get our POST body from a file, `autocannon` supports this via the `-i` flag.

 ### See also